f5devcentral/f5-automation-labs/docs/class1/lab_environments/udf.rst

 - **Official Events (ISC, SSE Summits):**  Please follow the instructions given by your instructor to join the UDF Course.

 - **Self-Paced/On You Own:** Login to UDF, :guilabel:`Deploy` the ``Intro to Automation & Orchestion`` Blueprint and :guilabel:`Start` it.

 Connecting to the Environment
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The lab environment provides to methods of access to the Jumphost:
+The lab environment provides two methods of access to the Jumphost:

 - RDP Connection using an RDP Client
 - HTML5 Browser based VNC Connection using noVNC